gumpella/LandingPage/README.md

-# LandingPage.github.io

-This is a project to demonstrate the following skills :

-HTML
-CSS
-GitHub CoPilot
-GitHub
+This is a webpage created with GitHub CoPilot and published using GitHub Pages

+Webpage is designed using Html and Css in Visual Studio Code.